AlienFruit/AlienFruit.Otml/README.md

  - To be minimalistic: have a syntax consisting of a minimum set of rules
  - To be as abstract and flexible as possible, allowing to describe as many different data structures as possible
  - To support data stream processing
- - To develop and change easily, have a version system
+ - To develop and change easily, have a versioning system
  - Forget about it: `{}`, this: `[]` and this: `()`
 <br/>